Rule 2002-1 Notice to Creditors and Other Interested Parties.

 (b) Notice to Parties in Interest.
 In a case filed under any chapter, a proponent must give notice to all parties in interest as required under F.R.B.P.
 2002(a)(2), (4), (5), and (6).
 In a chapter 11 case, a proponent also must give the notice required by F.R.B.P.
 2002(b) and (d).

-(c) Notice by Chapter 7, 12, or 13 Trustee.
-The clerk will serve any notice required to be served on all parties in interest by a chapter 7, 12, or 13 trustee.
+(c) Notices by a Chapter 7, 11, 12, or 13 Trustee.
+Generally, the clerk will provide any notice required to be served on all parties in interest by a chapter 7, 11, 12, or 13 trustee.
+Notwithstanding the above, a chapter 7 trustee pursuing assets is required to provide notice to all creditors and parties in interest, under these rules or under the Federal Rules of Bankruptcy Procedure, of the following:

 (d) Notice of § 341(a) Meeting.